 Santa Monica Sports Medicine Foundation's PEP Program

-This prevention program consists of a warm-up, stretching, strengthening, plyometrics, and sport specific agilities to address potential deficits in the strength and coordination of the stabilizing muscles around the knee joint.
+This prevention program (PDF) consists of a warm-up, stretching, strengthening, plyometrics, and sport specific agilities to address potential deficits in the strength and coordination of the stabilizing muscles around the knee joint.
 It is important to use proper technique during all of the exercises.